Avinav1299/RealityCheck/README.md

 ### AI & APIs
 - **OpenAI GPT-4** for advanced text analysis and conversation
-- **TinEye API** for reverse image search and manipulation detection
+- **Bing Image Search API** for reverse image search and manipulation detection
-- **Google Fact Check API** for authoritative verification sources
+- **Google APIs** for enhanced search and NLP capabilities
 - **NewsAPI** for real-time news article fetching
+- **Wikipedia API** for contextual information and fact verification
 - **Mistral AI** for fast and efficient language processing
 - **Ollama** for local model processing and privacy